edgexfoundry/edgex-docs/docs_src/microservices/general/messagebus.md

 The EdgeX MessageBus uses multi-level topics and wildcards to allow filtering of data via subscriptions and has standardized on a MQTT like scheme.
 See [MQTT multi-level topics and wildcards](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices) for more information.

-The Redis implementation converts the Redis Pub/Sub multi-level topic scheme to one similar to MQTT.
-In Redis Pub/Sub the "**.**" is used as a level separator and the "*" is used as a wildcard.
-These are converted to "/" and "#" respectively, which are used by MQTT.
-MQTT additionally uses the "+" as a wildcard for single levels and the "#" for multi-level (only at the end).
-The Redis implementation uses the "#" for both the single and multi-level wildcard.
+The Redis implementation converts the Redis Pub/Sub multi-level topic scheme to match that of MQTT.
+In Redis Pub/Sub the "**.**" is used as a level separator, "\*" followed by a level separator is used as the single level wildcard and "*" at the end is used as the multiple level wildcard.
+These are converted to "/" and "+" and "#" respectively, which are used by MQTT.

-!!! note
-    The  inconsistency with how the Redis implementation handles multi-level topics and wildcards not being 100% compliant with the MQTT scheme will be resolved in the next major release.

 The NATS implementations convert the NATS multi-level topic scheme to match that of MQTT.
 In NATS "**.**" is used as a level separator, "\*" is used as the single level wildcard and ">" is used for the multi-level wild card.
 These are converted to "/", "+" and "#" respectively, which are compliant with the MQTT scheme.